ivanayov/sbom-know-how/docs/source/tooling/transformation_tools.rst

     :spdx: yes
     :vulnerabilty_scanning: yes

 Tejolote
 ########

 `Tejolote <https://github.com/puerco/tejolote>`_ is a tool that consumes SBOMs and generates `SLSA <https://slsa.dev/>`_ provenance attestations about build runs.

+SBOM Assembler
+#############

+`SBOM Assembler <https://github.com/interlynk-io/sbomasm>`_ is a multi-specification tool for assembling component SBOMs into a product SBOM.
+The product SBOM can be merged flat (component SBOM relationships are not-preserved) or hierarchical (component SBOM relationships are preserved).
+The final product name, version, and metadata are configurable via CLI or configuration file.

+.. tool-data:: sbomasm
+    :id: TOOL30
+    :tool: sbomasm
+    :generation: yes
+    :consumption: yes
+    :cyclonedx: yes
+    :spdx: yes